bovino/kong-template-with-docker/README.md

 This project is a fork of the original kongo template project with the addition of Docker setup for Kong itself (with two custom plugins already activated in one service nad a third one activated only in a route), kong-js-pdk (needed to run the JavaScript plugin samples) and Konga GUI

 To start the containers:
-`docker-compose up or docker-compose up -d`
+`docker-compose up or docker-compose up --build or or docker-compose up -d`

 You need the following ports available:
 - 8000 (Kong the API Gateway)
 - 8001 (Kong Admin API)
-- 1337 (Konga GUI)
 - 8444

-To use Konga GUI go to (http://localhost:1337), configure an admin user, log in and creatre a connection pointed to http://kong:8001.

 Now you can make a request to a route and see one of the the activated plugin in action.
 To perform this, just make a GET request to (http://localhost:8000/v1/my-plugin-data).